mdacosta11/artwork-century-prediction/README.md

 - Different centuries often share similar metadata patterns.
 - Some classes may be imbalanced.
 - Metadata text is short and structured, which may limit embedding quality.
-- The project uses one museum data source.
+- Results can depend on the quality and consistency of museum metadata.

 ## How to Run
 1. Open the notebook in Google Colab or Jupyter.